kulkeez/JavaFun/README.md

 # JavaFun
-To share useful Java code
+To share useful Java code.
+This is my hello-git repository too - to play around and get familiar with github